 In light of our management structure and advisory arrangement, we have historically provided limited compensation to our named executive officers and other personnel.
 The chief element of our compensation program is the periodic granting of long-term incentive awards.
-Although we typically do not pay cash compensation in the form of an annual base salary or cash bonuses to our named executive officers, as discussed below, one-time, special compensation awards were made in 2012 to our executive officers in the form of a cash bonus and/or shares of restricted stock.
+We typically do not pay cash compensation in the form of an annual base salary or cash bonuses to our named executive officers.
 All of our named executive officers are employees of UHS and, as such, are compensated by UHS.